West Chester Campus

 Advisor: Dr. Travis Ingersoll & Dr. Susan Wysor -Nguema (Philly Campus)

-regular meetings and Society activities.
+participates in regular meetings and Society activities.

 Each Spring semester the faculty advisor and Phi Alpha executive officers distribute information regarding application to Phi Alpha.
 The WCU chapter of Phi Alpha sets its own standards for eligibility in accordance with the criteria of the national organization.
 Eligibility requirements include: